 Professor of Global Change and Environmental Biology

 Global climate policy; integrated assessment modelling; impacts of climate change on human systems and ecosystems; air pollution; stratospheric ozone depletion; economics of climate policy.

-Lecturer in Ocean Modelling
+Associate Professor in Ocean Modelling

 Key physical processes in the ocean, and the role they play in global climate variability and change